SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Background

-The feasibility of \acl{mf} backdoors on large margin extractors also remains open.
-If achievable, these attacks would no longer require the enrollment of an insider, significantly expanding \aclp{frs}' threat model.
+Additionally, the feasibility of \acl{mf} backdoors on large margin-based extractors also remains open.
+If achievable, these attacks would no longer require the enrollment of an insider, significantly expanding the \ac{frs} attack surface.